BerkUnver/CombatAnimator/readme.md

 <img src="screenshot.png">

 Building: Linux only.
-Install cJson 1.7.15, raylib 4.2, and their respective dependencies to `/usr/local/include`.
-Run `make build` to build.
+Go to the project directory, and run `cd src && make build`.

 ### Usage
 "cac [file].png": Edit the metadata for the given file.
 If no metadata exists, create it and edit that.
 Metadata is stored in a .json file with the same name as the image file.